ArwaAhmed98/Terraform/readme.md

 ```bash
 We also need a file env.list which contains the env var that our app use in "rds_redis" branch.
 So, we automated this step in the AnsibleAutomation/start.sh in order to get right response whenever do curl localhost:3000/db in the private ec2
 ```
-## Demo5 - Run NodeJs on the privateec2
+## Step 5 - Run NodeJs on the privateec2
 > 5.1  On the home page of the jenkins dashboard.
 Click on `New Item` > `Pipeline`

 > 5.2 Configure your pipeline as shown.![MarineGEO circle logo](/images/pipelinecreation.png "MarineGEO logo")